kennywang112/Topology/TopologyAndData/circle_model.md

 In summary, this approach to analyzing image data using topology helps reveal the underlying structure of the image space.
 Barcodes from persistent homology provide a visualization of these structures and their **stability across scales**, and the primary and three-circle models offer a geometric interpretation of the high-density regions in the **manifold of image patches**.

+## <font color="#85b0d4">Barcode</font>
+Here's an overview of how image data is transformed into barcodes:

+- Data Set Construction: It starts with building a dataset from **high-contrast** image patches.
+These patches can be small segments of images selected based on their contrast levels.

+- Point Cloud Generation: The selected image patches are treated as points in a high-dimensional space, forming a **point cloud**.
+Each point represents an image patch, and the distances between points reflect their similarity or dissimilarity.

+- Filter Function Construction: A filter function is defined on the point cloud, assigning a value to each point based on some **criteria (like density estimation)**.
+This function aims to identify significant features in the data, such as **clusters or voids**.

+- Persistent Homology: This is applied to study how the topological features of the data (connected components, holes...) change as the filter values vary.
+This involves computing a series of nested subspaces (complexes) and analyzing the persistence of topological features across parameter changes.

+- Barcode Generation: Each bar represents a topological feature (like a hole), and the length of the bar indicates the range over which that feature persists as the filter values change.
+The position and length of bars provide important insights into the topological characteristics of the data.

 ## <font color="#85b0d4">Formula</font>
 **k-Codensity Function $δ_k$**:
 - This function is used as a measure of local density around a data point in a set $X$.
 The idea is to fix a positive integer $k$, and for each point $x$ in the data set $X$, find its $k-th$ nearest neighbor, denoted as $ν_k(x)$.